-For teachers who struggle with the implementation of extra-curricular programming, the district should consider providing professional development to support the extended activities.
-Teachers may also consider inviting guests to the classroom to share their professions and expertise in areas of student interest.
+For teachers who struggle with the implementation of implementation of extra-curricular programming, the district should consider providing professional development to support the extend activities.
+Teachers may also consider inviting guest to the classroom to share their professions and expertise in areas student of student interest.